SCOPE: Sequential Causal Optimization of Process Interventions: Background

 \subsubsection{Multi-Interventional Approaches.}

-Certain PresPM approaches do tackle multiple interventions, usually by recommending the next best activity to optimize a given KPI.
-One methodology is to use predictive models at each decision point to estimate the KPI for possible actions.
-For example, de Leoni et al.~\cite{leoni2020} identify possible next events using a transition-system, predict the KPI for each event, and choose the one expected to maximize the KPI.
-This methodology, however, predicts which action is best at the current moment, without considering what might happen in later decision points, potentially leading to suboptimal results.
-To illustrate, we return to the previously introduced example of a marketing process aimed at maximizing revenue: initially deciding whether to send a promotional email (decision point 1), followed by the decision of whether to offer a discount (decision point 2).
-If you have a model that predicts the revenue for both actions at decision point 1, and does not account for what might happen in decision point 2, then these predictions are \textit{averages over the distribution of actions taken in the historical data at decision point 2}.
-For some clients, the model might make it look like sending the email is only moderately valuable, even though if you follow it with a discount, it could be highly effective.
-In other words, the model is blind to the sequence of actions, as it cannot capture the cumulative effect of multiple actions taken over time because it treats future steps as unknown and averages over the historical distribution.
-To make optimal decisions, it is necessary to consider possible sequences of actions across all decision points.
-In Table~\ref{tab:positioning}, the second column shows whether a method aligns interventions across decision points, or only at one decision point, like in~\cite{leoni2020}.
+Some PresPM approaches handle multiple interventions by recommending the next best activity to optimize a KPI.
+Typically, predictive models estimate KPIs for possible actions at each decision point; for instance, de Leoni et al.~\cite{leoni2020} use a transition-system to identify valid next activities and select the one maximizing the predicted KPI.
+However, optimizing only the immediate action without considering subsequent decision points can yield suboptimal results.
+Consider again the revenue-maximizing marketing process with two consecutive decisions: sending a promotional email (decision point 1), then offering a discount (decision point 2).
+Assessing actions at decision point 1 without accounting for decision point 2 yields predictions that are \textit{averages over the historical distribution of actions taken at decision point 2}.
+Consequently, the model might undervalue an email that is only highly effective when followed by a discount, ignoring the cumulative effect of action sequences.
+Making optimal decisions requires aligning action sequences across all decision points.
+Column 2 in Table~\ref{tab:positioning} categorizes whether methods align interventions across multiple decision points or optimize at a single point, as in~\cite{leoni2020}.